HomaiLabs/neo4j-vault-database-plugin/README.md

 ## Rotating the root password

-<p>You can actually rotate the Neo4j root password via the following command.<br>
+<p>You can actually rotate the Neo4j root password via the following command.</p>

-:warning: Please note after this you will not be able to read this password and only vault knows the root database password.
-As a result it's suggested to use a separated password for vault than the root password.</p>
+:warning: **Please note** after this you will **NOT** be able to read this password and only vault knows the root database password.
+As a result it's suggested to use a **separated** password for vault than the root password.

 ```
 vault write -force database/rotate-root/my-neo4j-database